-- Serves as the BLM investigation team member and/or liaison to National Transportation Safety Board (NTSB) and OAS accident investigation teams. - Oversees the BLM SAFECOM System and Management Roles. - Compiles BLM aviation safety statistics and analysis. - Serves on accident review boards. - Develops and/or coordinates aviation training in support of BLM aviation programs. - Serves as a member of the Interagency Aviation Training Subcommittee (IATS) and other interagency training working groups. - Coordinates the development of web-based training for both vendor and government communities. - Primary point of contact for OAS Aviation Program Evaluations.
+- Serves as the BLM investigation team member and/or liaison to National Transportation Safety Board (NTSB) and OAS accident investigation teams. - Oversees the BLM SAFECOM System and Management Roles. - Compiles BLM aviation safety statistics and analysis. - Serves on accident review boards. - Develops and/or coordinates aviation training in support of BLM aviation programs.
+Serves as a member of the Interagency Aviation Training Subcommittee (IATS) and

-Helicopter Program Manager: This position provides oversight of the BLM Helicopter program.
+- Serves as a member of the Interagency Aviation Risk Management Subcommittee (ARMS) - Coordinates the development of web-based training for both vendor and government communities. - Manages Aviation Leadership Development Initiative (ALDI) supported by the NAO. - Primary point of contact for OAS Aviation Program Evaluations.

-- Reviews requests for exclusive use contracted helicopters, and coordinates with AQD, OAS and State Aviation Manager. - Develops and establishes agency helicopter operational standards. - Develops helicopter position requirements and training. - Conducts site visits, reviews and inspections.
+Helicopter Program Manager: This position provides oversight of the BLM helicopter program.

-- Serves as a member of the Interagency Helicopter Operations Subcommittee (IHOpS), Interagency Helicopter Screening and Evaluation Subcommittee (IHSES) and BLM Helitack Committee. - Coordinates movement of BLM EU helicopters from AK to L-48 and L-48 to AK. - NAO point of contact for End Product Contracts that potentially have an aviation component.
+- Reviews requests for exclusive use contracted helicopters, and coordinates with AQD, OAS and State Aviation Manager. - Develops and establishes agency helicopter operational standards. - Develops helicopter position requirements and training. - Conducts site visits, reviews and inspections. - Serves as a member of the Interagency Helicopter Operations Subcommittee (IHOpS), Interagency Helicopter Screening and Evaluation Subcommittee (IHSES) and BLM Helitack Committee. - Coordinates movement of BLM EU helicopters from AK to L-48 and L-48 to AK. - NAO point of contact for End Product Contracts that potentially have an aviation component.